vaidikdubey/DevSnippet/README.md

 ### 🔒 Your Private Snippets

 - Create account with your email and password.
+- Easy login with Google and GitHub OAuth.
 - Snippets are associated with your account.
 - Only you can view all your snippets and choose which ones to share.